Dululu-xy/MD-Diffusion/README.md

 # MD Diffusion

-Diffusion Models for Multidimensional Seismic Noise Attenuation and Super-Resolution
+This is a repository for the paper "Diffusion Models for Multidimensional Seismic Noise Attenuation and Super-Resolution" (GEOPHYSICS)

-The frame and some code are from [Janspiry/Image-Super-Resolution-via-Iterative-Refinement](https://markdown.com.cn](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement)
+The frame and some code are from [Janspiry/Image-Super-Resolution-via-Iterative-Refinement](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement)